lilyzhng/huggingface-gemma-recipes/.github/README.md

 $ pip install -U -q -r requirements.txt
 ```

-✨ **Bonus:** We've also started experimenting with adding **object detection** 🔍 capabilities to Gemma 3.
+✨ **Bonus:** We've also experimented with adding **object detection** 🔍 capabilities to Gemma 3.
 You can explore that work in [this dedicated repo](https://github.com/ariG23498/gemma3-object-detection).